Tap a question to see an answer, or show all.

 If your purchase was made through the Google Play store, please contact us with a screenshot of your receipt.

 What is the Plus Membership?

 Plus Membership offers the following perks:

 50% bonus XP for every game - Every game played on WGT will earn your player XP, which is what your player uses to level up.
 With the Plus Membership your player earns 50% extra bonus XP for every round, this will also add 50% extra XP earned for your country club when using a club pass.

 Carry 2 Free Club Passes - Club members can only hold one free pass at a time, but club members who are also Plus Members can hold up to 2 free passes.

 8-hour Free-Pass Generation - Club members currently receive a free pass every 12 hours and can only hold one free pass at a time.
 With a Plus Membership, a club member will receive a free pass every 8 hours and can hold up to 2 free passes at a time.

-36-Hour Club Rentals - When a player rents an item from the pro shop with their WGT credits, the normal rental window is 24 hours.
+36-Hour Club Rentals - When a player rents an item from the pro shop with their WGT Credits, the normal rental period is 24 hours.
 With a Plus Membership the rental extends to 36 hours.

 Free Daily Scratcher - (Mobile only) Scratchers, like the free daily spin, give players an opportunity to earn extra WGT Coins.
 Scratchers can be purchased or won through the daily spin.
 With a Plus Membership you earn a free Scratcher each day alongside your free daily spin.

 Plus Membership is available as a 12-month purchase or as a monthly subscription through Apple.